lelandcope/JS-Libraries/jquery.validation/README.md

 ### Usage
 You just call the `validate()` on your form and it will search for any items with a class of `validate`.

+    if(!jQuery(element).validate()) {
+      // Let the user know there was a problem
+      // There will be a class added to the input or select wrapper called input-error or select-error
+      // so you can show the user there was an error
+    }

 Types of validation include

 * string